 Kingston is a city of two halves.
 Downtown is home to historic buildings, the courts, banks, street markets and one of the Caribbean’s greatest art museums.
 By contrast, Uptown holds the city’s best hotels and restaurants, largely confined to New Kingston, with its cluster of tall buildings around Emancipation Park.

-Uptown and Downtown seldom mix, but taken together they form a compelling and sometimes chaotic whole.
+Uptown and Downtown haven't always mixed well, but taken together they form a compelling and sometimes chaotic whole.
 Kingston is certainly never boring – we encourage you to jump right in.